jodyheavener/circleci-vscode/README.md

 - This extension is provided under the [MIT](./LICENSE) License
 - While I certainly hope they like it, **this extension is not built or endorsed by CircleCI.**
-- By using this extension you agree not to come after me if something goes wrong and it accidently burns through all your CircleCI credits.
+- By using this extension you agree not to come after me if something goes wrong and it accidentally burns through all your CircleCI credits.
 - Shout out to Eric Amodio (whose [GitLens](https://github.com/eamodio/vscode-gitlens) extension provided great reference), Paul Johnston, and others in the [VS Code Dev Slack](https://aka.ms/vscode-dev-community).